osmus/teachosm.org/collections/_posts/2022-04-15-SOTMUS22-reflection.md

 A final takeaway picked up in my time at SOTMUS came from a relaxed discussion around the uses of OSM in disaster resilience efforts.
 An unpredictable yet looming threat that is always there, coordinated efforts are in some part lacking within this sector.
 The question was posed, “Is there a role for OpenStreetMap to play in closing such gaps?”
 The simple answer is, yes.
 The data provided by OSM can be applied in countless ways.
 There are manners that we have yet to comprehend of these use cases.
 The reason one person might map a region is specific, but its uses can be diverse if we allow them.
 Of related import is the initiative to spread notoriety of OSM tools and the utility they can bring to organizations beyond the open-source world.

 So, it is my determination that the state of the map is strong indeed.
 The OpenStreetMap organization and community are busy with unique projects that will shape the future of open geospatial data.
 The continued efforts of this group are invaluable and will continue to be as we move forward.

+*Interested in attending State of the Map US in 2023?
+[Follow State of the Map US on twitter for updates](https://twitter.com/sotmus).*

 ---